ievgennaida/animation-timeline-control/README.md

   npm install
 ```

-to pack JavaScript as a bundle:
+Run next command to pack JavaScript as a bundle:

 ```bash
   npm run build